Time to buckle some swash...

 - This is not unusual, as the Tabletop figures that do this are usually leaders, special characters, or specialist assault troops who, in the RPG, would have XP to burn.

 - Where normal chapters can use Bolt Pistols along with a sword, the Grey Hunters and some other units of the Space Wolves chapter can use boltguns instead at the same cost.
 To elaborate, boltguns are weapons that normally uses both hands to carry, and the Space Wolves use it one-handed at the same efficiency, plus the bonus of also being able to carry a melee weapon in the other hand.

-- To take it to an even greater extreme, the Grey Knights use a storm bolter, which is similar to having two bolters in one hand.
+- To take it to an even greater extreme, the Grey Knights use a storm bolter, which is similar to having two bolters in one hand (well, wrist).
 To reiterate, a boltgun is the main infantry weapon of the setting's Super Soldiers, and these guys have a double-barreled version of them in one hand, and a goddamn halberd in the other.
 Up to Eleven indeed.

 - Both the Grey Knights, and all Space Marine Terminators, use storm bolters—which are weapons in their own right.
 Their traitorous brethren, the Chaos Space Marine Terminators, use the older design—which is two bolters strapped together.

-- Exaggerated and Played For Laughter with the meme "Drive me closer I want to hit them with my sword."
+- Exaggerated and Played for Laughs with the meme "Drive me closer I want to hit them with my sword."
 The person with the sword has a pistol as well, but is also standing in the turret of a Leman Russ battle tank.